View Stunning Art & Installations at Desert X

-Desert X is a contemporary art exhibition held in the Coachella Valley.
+Desert X is an annual contemporary art exhibition held in the Coachella Valley.
 The exhibition focus’s on the valley's environment through the display of works by emerging artists.
-The first exhibition was from Feb-Apr 2017, and now Feb-Apr 2019.
-The art exhibitions are all over the city, but we focused on a few in Palm Springs since we were only there for a night visiting for a baby shower.
+These art exhibitions are placed all over the desert near Palm Springs, California.
+In this post, I’ll highlight a few of the exhibits we’ve visited over the years.
+There are new art artists and installations every year.

 ‘Spector,’ by Sterling Ruby, is a vibrant, glowing orange-red box sitting amongst the desert landscape.
 It’s especially striking against the snowy San Jacinto mountains, a beautiful juxtaposition.
 It feels surreal in in the space, as if it has been painted onto the landscape.